mruhid/StoreApp/README.md

 # StoreApp
 Visit  Website: [StoreApp](https://mruhid.github.io/StoreApp "StoreApp").
+After entering the page, click on the Home section in the menu.
+Sometimes the page may give errors, and this is because it is free hosting.

 StoreApp is a powerful and easy-to-use application designed to help you manage your store efficiently.
 The preparation of the application  is not over yet and continues.

 ## Features